randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 draft: true

 ---
-For better or worse, [English is the world's _lingua franca_](https://en.wikipedia.org/wiki/English_as_a_lingua_franca), at more than a billion users.
-[In the United States English is the most widely-spoken language](https://en.wikipedia.org/wiki/Languages_of_the_United_States), followed by Spanish and Chinese.
+[English is the world's _lingua franca_](https://en.wikipedia.org/wiki/English_as_a_lingua_franca) at more than a billion users.
+[In the United States it is the most widely-spoken language](https://en.wikipedia.org/wiki/Languages_of_the_United_States), followed by Spanish and Chinese.
 [But by global native-speaker population, English takes only third place](https://en.wikipedia.org/wiki/List_of_languages_by_number_of_native_speakers "List of languages by native speakers").
 Chinese is most widely spoken overall, followed by Spanish, English, Hindi, Arabic, and Portuguese.

 <!--more-->

 Though ubiquitous, English is not always the most _preferable_ language.
-[A Gallop study for the European Commission](http://ec.europa.eu/commfrontoffice/publicopinion/flash/fl_313_en.pdf "User Language Preferences Online") found that a majority of European internet users consume content in multiple languages.
+[A Gallup study for the European Commission](http://ec.europa.eu/commfrontoffice/publicopinion/flash/fl_313_en.pdf "User Language Preferences Online") found that a majority of European internet users consume content in multiple languages.
 More than a third create content in multiple languages.
 Among its findings is that, unsurprisingly, users prefer their native linguas.
 Only about half accept English if their preferred language is unavailable.
 It's easy to see why internationalization is such a big deal and why it has the power to improve UX.

 What about our STEM peers and the products we love?
 It's tempting to imagine that multiple languages are unnecessary for a purely technical audience.
 These users are at least functional in English, right?
 Not so fast.
 [Within Silicon Valley, a majority of the college-educated technology workforce is foreign-born](https://qz.com/1029860/more-silicon-valley-tech-workers-were-born-outside-the-us-than-in-it/).
 It's also notable that [Silicon Valley is _majority multilingual_](https://siliconvalleyindicators.org/data/people/talent-flows-diversity/foreign-language/population-share-that-speaks-a-language-at-home-other-than-exclusively-english-table/).
 In 2017, more than half of its households spoke a language other than English, a greater share than California and the United States.
-Even within New York City a greater share of educated tech workers were born outside of the U.S. than within.
+Even within New York City more educated tech workers were born outside of the U.S. than within.

 These data hint at another important consideration of i18n.
 Culture affects the ways we write and communicate information independently of language.
 Concerns like date & time formatting, numbers, and systems of measure vary by region or individual preference.
 Being more inclusive means being aware of and accommodating culture too.
 Let's explore these cultural differences.

 ### Numbers

 [A fully modern number system first appeared definitively at a temple in Gwalior, India around 876 AD](http://www.ams.org/publicoutreach/feature-column/fcarc-india-zero).
 It is the same system we use today:  a positional base-10 system with a built-in concept of zero (0).
-Individually the innovations were nothing new.
-But their combination proved explosive.
+Individually, the innovations were nothing new, but their combination proved explosive.
 Properly known as the [Hindu-Arabic system](https://www.britannica.com/science/numeral#ref797079), this indelible piece of cultural heritage is remarkable not only for surviving millennia, but for enabling modern civilization as we know it.
-It is now universal, used everywhere across all cultures.
+It is now universally used--everywhere--across all cultures.

 While the Hindu-Arabic system is universal, two conspicuous details vary by locale:  numerals and formatting.
 [The numerals used with Latin scripts first appeared in Europe, tracking the rise of modernity](https://en.wikipedia.org/wiki/Arabic_numerals#Adoption_in_Europe) (incidentally, "[Latin numerals](https://en.wikipedia.org/wiki/Latin_numerals)" refers to something different).
 Several traditional styles of numerals are still in use, often side-by-side with Western numerals.
 It's worth emphasizing that _they are only superficially different_:  the styles are equivalent in usage and meaning and all are used with the Hindu-Arabic number system.